arista/reknow/README.md

 These are the rules that govern what dependencies are formed when evaluating an `@R.query` or `useQuery`, and what data changes will trigger those dependencies, resulting in the invalidation of an `@R.query` or a re-rendering of a `useQuery`.

 These rules are easier to understand if you know how Reknow stores its data internally.
-From the perspective of dependencies and invalidation, Reknow only uses a few data structures, which it categorized into either "Objects" (key/value pairs) or "Arrays":
+From the perspective of dependencies and invalidation, Reknow only uses a few data structures, which it categorized into either "Reknow Objects" (key/value pairs) or "Reknow Arrays":

-* Entities - these are considered to be "Objects", holding only the Entity's "own" properties.
+* _Entities_ - these are considered to be "Objects", holding only the Entity's "own" properties.
 The Entity's relationships, queries, etc. are not considered part of the "own" properties.
-* HashIndexes - these are considered to be "Objects", in which each key maps to either an Entity, another HashIndex, or a SortIndex.
-This includes the `byId` index automatically created for each `Entities`, indexes declared by the application, or indexes created implicitly by relationships.
+* _HashIndexes_ - these are considered to be "Objects", in which each key maps to either an Entity, another HashIndex, or a SortIndex.
+This includes the `byId` index automatically created for each `Entities`, indexes declared by the application, and indexes created implicitly by relationships.
-* SortIndexes - these are considered to be "Arrays", in which the elements are Entity instances.
+* _SortIndexes_ - these are considered to be "Arrays", in which the elements are Entity instances.

 With that in mind, here are the dependency and invalidation rules:

-* If a query accesses a property of an Object, then the query will be invalidated if that property changes.
+* If a query accesses a property of a Reknow Object, then the query will be invalidated if that property changes.

     * "Accessing a property" means:
         * Retrieving the property's value (`myEntity.name`)